jaybeeuu/jaybeeuu-dev/packages/posts/src/the-rewrite.md

-# We are introducing redux - should we rewrite the whole thing?

 My advice is always not to rewrite your application all in one go.

 If you do that every time you add or change a technology they your productivity will tank.
 We have something like 100,000 lines of code in our app and have just decided to start using TypeScript - imagine how long it would take if we tried to rewrite the whole thing in one go.